-In the next section, we numerically obtain the mean curvature and volume for each ${\mathcal U}(s)$.
+In the next section, we numerically obtain the mean curvature and volume for each ${\cal U}(s)$.
 Before starting such an analysis, let us see that obtaining $H(s)$, $V(s)$, and their derivatives numerically is a much simpler task than solving eigenvalue problem \eqref{evp}.

-$H(s)$ and $V(s)$ can be computed by just obtaining the `background' solution $h_0(z)$. $h_0(z)$ is obtained by solving $H_0(z)={\rm const.}$ with boundary conditions $h_{0z}(z_1)=h_{0z}(z_2)=0$.
+$H(s)$ and $V(s)$ can be computed by just obtaining the `background' solution $h_0(z)$.
+The function $h_0(z)$ is obtained by solving $H_0(z)={\rm const.}$ with boundary conditions $h_{0z}(z_1)=h_{0z}(z_2)=0$.
 At a first glance, this problem seems to be a two-boundary problem requiring an iterative integration.
 By reducing $H_0(z)={\rm const.}$, which is a second-order ODE (ordinary differential equation), to an equivalent potential problem (a first-order ODE) and introducing an appropriate parameterization, however, no iteration turns out to be needed and the geometric quantities of unduloids, $H(s)$ and $V(s)$, are obtained by just estimating several improper integrals numerically (see Appendix~\ref{sec:num}).

-On the other hand, the eigenvalue equation \eqref{evp} is essentially a two-boundary problem requiring the iteration procedure as in the shooting method~\cite{recipe}.
+On the other hand, the eigenvalue equation \eqref{evp} is essentially a two-boundary problem requiring an iteration procedure such as the shooting method~\cite{recipe}.
 Furthermore, one has to numerically solve the ``perturbation equation'' \eqref{evp} for $\psi_2(z)$ and $\lambda_2$ on the numerical background $h_0(z)$, which is a part of operator ${\mathcal L}$ in Eq.~\eqref{jacobi}.

-Thus, it is stressed here that the stability criteria presented in Secs.~\ref{sec:sign} and \ref{sec:positive} are not only easy to use but also enormously reduce the amount of numerical computations required in the analysis.
-This is nothing but the merit to adopt the geometric variational method throughout in our analysis, rather than ordinary mode-decomposition methods being the standard of stability analysis in physics.
+Thus, it is stressed here that the stability criteria presented in Sects.~\ref{sec:sign} and \ref{sec:positive} are not only easy to use but also enormously reduce the amount of numerical computations required in the analysis.
+This demonstrates the merit of adopting the geometric variational method throughout in our analysis, rather than ordinary mode-decomposition methods which are the standard for stability analysis in physics.